Primary Advisor/Dissertation Chair

 Case Study, Interview, Survey (attitude scale, opinion, questionnaire)

 Munday, Katherine S., "Effectiveness of Cognitively Guided instruction Practices in Below Grade-Level Elementary Students" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4249.